-The Specification also sets forth conditions and limits for the supply of power on the $V{BUS}$ line.
-Specifically, the USB Specification indicates that that the host is responsible for providing power to an attached USB device and that power must only be supplied at downstream ports, never on upstream ports.
+The Specification also sets forth limits on the manner in which USB devices can supply/draw power on the $V{BUS}$ line.
+The USB Specification indicates, for example, that that the host is responsible for providing power to an attached USB device and that power must only be supplied in the downstream direction (i.e., supplied at downstream ports) never in the upstream direction (i.e. not supplied at upstream ports).
 USB 2.0 at 24 ("The host is responsible for . . . [p]roviding power to the attached USB devices."); USB 2.0 at 171 (Section 7.2.1) ("No device shall supply (source) current on VBUS at its upstream facing port at any time.").
-Baker Decl., ¶ 61.
+Baker Decl., $\P$ 61.

-The specification also describes how much power a device may supply or draw and when such devices may do so.
-The Specification does so in terms of milliamps (mA) of current and in terms of "unit loads."
+The specification also describes how much power a device may supply or draw and when such devices may supply or draw that power.
+The Specification describes this in terms of milliamps (mA) of current and in terms of "unit loads."
 USB 2.0 at 171.
 "A unit load is defined to be 100mA" of current.
 Id.
 Notably, the USB Specification includes the following current conditions/limitations:

-- Devices cannot supply/draw any current until after entering the "Default" state; - Devices cannot supply/draw more than 100 mA of current until after entering the "Configured" state;
+• Devices cannot supply/draw any current until after entering the "Default" state;

-- A "low-power" device/function draws a maximum of 100mA of current - A "high-power" device/function draws a maximum of 500 mA of current
+- Devices cannot supply/draw more than 100 mA of current until after entering the "Configured" state; - A "low-power" device/function draws a maximum of 100mA of current - A "high-power" device/function draws a maximum of 500 mA of current

-Baker Decl., $\P$ 62.
+Baker Decl., ¶ 62.
 As noted below, for example, the USB Specification indicates that a no current (0 mA) should be supplied or drawn until a "port enable" and "reset" command has been issued and processed, and the device is in the "Default" state.
 Once in the default state, only 100 mA of current can be supplied/drawn until the device is configured.
 Once the device is configured it may draw more current (e.g., up to 500 mA for a high-power device).